 In May of 2006, I decided that I couldn’t handle the withdrawal anymore and I went back on the 20 mg dose.
 I know now that going up and down in doses with SSRIs is very dangerous.
 The higher dose didn’t really stop the withdrawal and I was sick (both physically and mentally) most of the summer.
 The really sad thing was that I couldn’t see that the meds were making me crazy.
 To me I was acting perfectly normal and it was everybody else that had the problem.
 It literally felt like I was living in a dream and it didn’t matter what I said or the way I acted, because I didn’t worry about the consequences.
 I was too crazy to see how crazy I really was.

 We fought the case for a year and a half, positive that the truth about my behavior would come out eventually and everything would be okay.
 Four days before the trial was scheduled to start, my lawyer talked to my sister and told her that at best we had a 50/50 chance of me walking out of the courtroom a free woman.
-He told her that if the jury believed the student then they would put hand cuffs on me and take me to prison.
+He told her that if the jury believed what I was charged with then they would put hand cuffs on me and take me to prison.
 I wouldn’t have even had the chance to tell D or my children good-bye.
 At that point, all I could think about was what would happen to my children if I were sent to prison.
 What kind of life would they have with a mother in prison?
 Who would end up raising my kids?
 I basically had a nervous breakdown and didn’t sleep or eat for days.
 Plus I was in horrific withdrawal.
 I know that a lot of people assume that I must be some kind of monster because I took the plea deal and plead “no contest”.
 That is the furthest thing from the truth.
 I took the plea deal because there was not a guarantee that I wasn’t going to go to prison and miss out on the most important years in my children’s lives.

 I spent seven weekends in the county jail (right when the dry heaves and horrible anxiety part of withdrawal hit … and lasted for about 6 months), was on supervised probation for two years, and on unsupervised probation for three years (finally finished in April of 2013).
 I was told by my lawyer that the judge could decide that I didn’t have to register as a violent offender or that I could be put on the lowest risk level.
 However, when I showed up at the courthouse to sign the plea, the paperwork was already completed and it said that I was at the highest risk level and would have to register for life.
 I was also told that if I didn’t sign the deal that day then I wouldn’t get another plea offer and that the trial would be pushed back another six months.
 I honestly felt like I had no other choice but to sign.

 Every week I had to go to court appointed counseling.
 I was blessed to have a counselor who had experience counseling people who had adverse behavior reactions to medications.
 Every month I had to go to a meeting with my probation officer, where my probation officer placed me on the lowest risk level possible.
 Every ninety days I have to go down to the county jail and register as a violent offender.
 Every year I have to get my driver’s license renewed with the words VIOLENT OFFENDER in red across my picture.
 Can you even imagine what it feels like to have to show that to people every time that I rent a movie, use my credit card, or write a check?
 Every single day I think about what has happened to me, sometimes all day long.
 It’s the very first thing that I think of every morning and the last thing that I think of when I go to sleep at night.
 I had nightmares about the police coming to take me away and ones about DHS trying to take my children from me.
-I am basically viewed as a monster by society and I know I seriously messed up my life by taking those pills.

 I struggle with the “why” of all of this a lot, but I have to remind myself that they did what they thought was right.
 I had to be stopped.
 In the back of my mind I know that it took getting arrested to see how I was really acting and that anything less wouldn’t have gotten me off of the drugs and alcohol.
 It was the “slap in the face” that I needed.

-I know that this is going to sound really strange, but in some ways all of this saved me.
+I know that this is going to sound really strange, but all of this saved me.
 The more I research Paxil and what it makes some people do, the more grateful I am that I am completely off of all meds and that I made it out alive and healthy.
 I don’t know what would have happened if I had stayed on Paxil and Ambien.
 If I had taken it much longer then I probably would have been diagnosed with bipolar disorder and put on even more meds that would have just ended up making me even crazier.
 This “slap in the face” made me realize that I was not myself and for that I will be eternally grateful.
 I consider myself blessed that I wasn’t one of the people who went completely psychotic on SSRIs and did something tragic.
 I know know know that I would be divorced or dead if I hadn’t been arrested and found an online group who helped me taper off the meds and through withdrawal.

 I spend a lot of time now talking to people about what antidepressants and sleeping pills can do to some people (humans are meant to feel emotions and being numb to the world is not a good thing) and some people have told me that I have made a real difference.
 Who knows, maybe my story and situation is meant to help others to change.
 I have to believe that I can use what has happened to me for the greater good.
 I have to.